soraxas/firmware/README.md

     $ifShortcut 70 71 final tapKey CG-a
     $tapKey c

-Similar command can be used to implement "loose gestures" - i.g., gestures where the second keypress can follow without continuity of press of the first key.
+Similar command can be used to implement "loose gestures" - i.e., shortcuts where the second keypress can follow without continuity of press of the first key.
 It suffices to replace the `ifShortcut` by `ifGesture`.
 Vim-like gt and gT (g+shift+t) tab switching:

     $ifGesture 077 final tapKey C-pageUp
     $ifGesture 085 077 final tapKey C-pageDown
     $tapKey g

-`resolveNextKeyEq` is a bit more flexible and less-user friendly version of the `ifShortcut` command.
+`resolveNextKeyEq` is more flexible but less-user friendly version of the `ifShortcut` command.
 It does not consume keys, allows querying for keys which are further in the queue and timeout is not limited to release of the key.
 The example shows a "rocker guesture" where sequence c->v is mapped to V. This is macro for the c key.
 Alternatively, `resolveSecondary` could be used to implement similar functionality when combined with another layer.
 In that case, `resolveSecondary` will require prolonged press of c in order to activate the shortcut and won't interfere with writing.
 This version will eat all `cv`s encountered while writing, but does not depend on proper release of the keys.
 Rocker guestures (implemented via `ifGesture`, `ifShortcut` or `resolveNextKeyEq`) work fine for key combinations which are not encountered in normal text, i.e., for small number of special cases. `ResolveSecondary` should be used for mapping key clusters.

     $resolveNextKeyEq 0 90 untilRelease 1 4
     $consumePending 1